UPennEoR/radionopy/README.md

 -------------
 * `ion_altaz.py` -- uses altitudes, azimuths to find RM
 * `ion_radec.py` -- uses right ascensions, declinations to find RM
+* `earthPlot.py` -- makes a map of the TEC and RM over a python Basemap

 Requirements:
 -------------